ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 # Security Considerations

+{{I-D.ietf-taps-arch}} outlines general security consideration and requirements for any system that implements the TAPS archtecture. {{I-D.ietf-taps-interface}} provides further discussion on security and privacy implications of the TAPS API.
+This document provides additional guidance on implementation specifics for the TAPS API and as such the security considerations in both of these documents apply.
+The next two subsections discuss further considerations that are specific to mechanisms specified in this document.

 ## Considerations for Candidate Gathering

 Implementations should avoid downgrade attacks that allow network interference to cause the implementation to select less secure, or entirely insecure, combinations of paths and protocols.